yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/locality-optimized-geo-partition.md

 ## Failover

 When any of the regions hosting one of the partition leaders fails, the partition follower in another zone would immediately be promoted to leader and the application can continue without any data loss.
+So this pattern is resilient for a 1-region failure.

 ![Failover](/images/develop/global-apps/locality-optimized-geo-partition-failover.png)

-To survive a region failure, it would be advisable to place all replicas in different regions.

 ## Learn more